elenasofia98/PME/README.md

+# Private Memorization Editing: Turning Memorization into a Defense to Strengthen Data Privacy in Large Language Models

 Code used during the experiments for "Private Memorization Editing: Turning Memorization into a Defense to Strengthen Data Privacy in Large Language Models"

 ### Replication